Katrine-Marie/basicResponsiveMenu/README.md

 This plugin gives you a responsive menu with as little hassle as possible.

-The `demo` folder contains a demo `index.html file`, showing example markup.
+The `demo` folder contains a demo `index.html` file, showing example markup.
 The plugin files are located in the root folder.

 ## How To Use